olliw42/mLRS-docu/docs/FRSKY_R9.md

 1. Download the latest mLRS firmware or build with MLRS\_FEATURE\_ELRS\_BOOTLOADER defined.

-2. Copy the latest tx-R9M-f103c8-elrs-bl-r9m-v*.elrs file to FIRMWARE folder on your radio's SD card.
+2. Copy the latest tx-R9M-f103c8-elrs-bl-v*.elrs file to FIRMWARE folder on your radio's SD card.
+Note the "elrs-bl" in the file name.

 3. Enter the System Menu and navigate using the page buttons to the SD card page.

-4. Select the FIRMWARE folder and scroll to and select the tx-R9M-f103c8-elrs-bl-r9m-v*.elrs file.
+4. Select the FIRMWARE folder and scroll to and select the tx-R9M-f103c8-elrs-bl-v*.elrs file.
 Choose "Flash external ELRS".

 ### Flash R9 receivers with ELRS bootloader ###